In alliance with Smithsonian Journeys.

 This cruise is part of a collection of PONANT voyages that are specially-tailored for English-speaking travelers who want to engage with the world.
 In addition to the usual elements of the PONANT experience, the listed price for these voyages includes transfers to and from the ship, talks and discussions aboard ship by world class experts, and a shore excursion or activity in each port of call that encourages guests to embrace the sights, sounds, tastes, and smells of the local environment and culture.

-Your journey in Central America will start along the white sands and translucent waters of Holandes Cayes, one of the coral islets of Panama’s San Blas Islands.
+Next visit the translucent waters of Holandes Cayes, one of the coral islets of Panama’s San Blas Islands.
 Spend a day in this tropical paradise and enjoy the opportunity to swim and snorkel.
 Members of the Guna community call these islands home, and you may encounter them along the beach.

 Here, you will also visit the Punta Culebra Nature Center at the Smithsonian Tropical Research Institute (STRI), a fascinating, open-air museum dedicated to marine science and conservation.
 On a specially arranged tour guided by Smithsonian staff, hear about the latest studies, observe marine species up close, and explore the unique flora and fauna of the tropical dry forest.